GreptimeTeam/greptime-meter/meter-example/README.md

 # meter-example

-The `meter-example` provides a simple implementation of `meter-core` and and an example.
+The `meter-example` provides a simple implementation of `meter-core` and an example.

 ## How to run example?